 We conduct research and development to support the design and testing of new technology or enhancements and maintenance to existing technology.
 Such costs are expensed as incurred and primarily recorded to cost of sales.
-In total, research and development costs amounted to \$6.2 million, \$5.8 million, and \$6.3 million during the fiscal years ended December 31, 2016, 2015, and 2014, respectively.
+In total, research and development costs amounted to \$6.9 million, \$6.2 million, and \$5.8 million during 2017, 2016, and 2015, respectively.